JohnBergago/ConFormSim/docs/Installation.md

-ConFormSim makes use of the [Serialized Dictionary Lite](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-lite-110992) Implementation by RotaryHeart, to provide a nice UI in the Unity Editor and to allow a high modularity.
+ConFormSim makes use of the [Serialized Dictionary Lite](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-lite-110992) Implementation by RotaryHeart, to provide a nice UI in the Unity Editor and to allow modularity.
 However, this Library is not available as Unity Package in the Unity Package Manager.
 Therefore, it is not in the package `manifest.json`.
 You have to download it from the Asset Store.